BN-Pool: Bayesian Nonparametric Pooling for Graphs: Datasets details

 \section{Datasets details}

-The details of the datasets used in the node clustering task are reported in Tab.~\ref{tab:nc_dataset}.
-We reported also the intra-class and inter-class density, which is the average number of edges between nodes that belong to the same or to different classes, respectively.
-The Community dataset is generated using the PyGSP library\footnote{\url{https://pygsp.readthedocs.io/en/stable/}}.
-The other datasets are obtained with the PyG loaders\footnote{\url{https://pytorch-geometric.readthedocs.io/en/2.6.0/modules/datasets.html}}.
+The details of the datasets used in the node clustering task are reported in Table~\ref{tab:nc_dataset}.
+We also report the intra-class and inter-class density, which is the average number of edges between nodes that belong to the same class or to different classes, respectively.
+The Community dataset is generated using the PyGSP library\footnote{\url{https://pygsp.readthedocs.io/en/latest/}}.
+The other datasets are obtained with the PyG loaders\footnote{\url{https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html}}.

-\bgroup \arraystretch{1.0} \tabcolsep{.5em}
+\bgroup \arraystretch{1.0} \tabcolsep{.18em}

 \egroup